influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 ###  retry-rate-limit = 0

-The rate (in bytes per second) per node at which the hinted handoff retries writes.
+The rate (in bytes per second) at which the hinted handoff retries writes.
+The limit applies per remote node queue.
 Set to `0` to disable the rate limit.

 Environment variable: `INFLUXDB_HINTED_HANDOFF_RETRY_RATE_LIMIT`